Hillcrest (Qld)

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released in financial year 2023, the suburb of Hillcrest had a median income among taxpayers of $49,621 with the average level standing at $55,007.
-This is below the national average and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates as of September 2025 would be approximately $54,538 (median) and $60,458 (average).
-Census data reveals household, family and personal incomes all rank modestly in Hillcrest, between the 39th and 42nd percentiles.
-Income analysis shows that the $1,500 - 2,999 bracket dominates with 40.8% of residents (2,981 people), reflecting patterns seen in the region where 33.3% similarly occupy this range.
-Housing affordability pressures are severe, with only 81.7% of income remaining after housing costs, ranking at the 38th percentile.
+AreaSearch's aggregation of ATO data for financial year 2023 shows Hillcrest had a median taxpayer income of $49,621 and an average income of $55,007.
+These figures are below the national averages of $58,236 and $72,799 in Greater Brisbane respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median and average incomes for Hillcrest as of September 2025 are approximately $54,538 and $60,458 respectively.
+Census data indicates modest rankings for household, family, and personal incomes in Hillcrest, between the 39th and 42nd percentiles.
+Income analysis reveals that 40.8% of residents (2,990 people) fall within the $1,500 - 2,999 income bracket, similar to regional patterns where 33.3% occupy this range.
+Housing affordability pressures are severe in Hillcrest, with only 81.7% of income remaining, ranking at the 38th percentile.

 Frequently Asked Questions - Income